Median-Group/differential-evolution2/README.md

 targeted at realtime systems and needs access to system time, etc).

-The original version of this library also depended on a version of `rand` that doesn't work in WASM, but fortunately the library was simple enough that updating the API wasn't too difficult.
+The original version of this library also depended on a version of `rand` that doesn't work in WASM, but this library was simple enough that updating it was straightforward.